 - Newman Center for Performing Arts events

-Events at Colorado Women's College -Colorado Women's Hall of Fame exhibit Opening Reception: Thursday March 30, 4:30-7pm Chambers Center for the Advancement of Women.
+- Events at Colorado Women's College - Chambers Center for the Advancement of Women.

-Cap off Women's History Month at the opening reception for an exhibit featuring the stories of 152 extraordinary Colorado women, past and present.
+- Cap off Women's History Month at the Hall of Fame exhibit featuring the stories of 152 extraordinary Colorado women, past and present.
 Colorado Women's College is bringing the Colorado Women's Hall of Fame exhibit to campus March 27-June 26.
-CWC is also hosting the opening reception, where you can view a selection of the panels and portraits of hall of fame inductees who have made their mark in philanthropy, science, the arts, law and advocacy, meet the organizers of the hall and mingle with some of the women included in the hall of fame for their impact on Colorado and the world.
-Register for the March 30 event.
+Featuring of the panels and portraits of hall of fame inductees who have made their mark in philanthropy, science, the arts, law and advocacy, meet the organizers of the hall and mingle with some of the women included in the hall of fame for their impact on Colorado and the world.

 - Featured Events Calendar